 Robust implementations of band Krylov-subspace methods, especially of the band Lanczos method, are not as straightforward as implementations of the classical Krylov-subspace methods.
-In order to facilitate the use of these band algorithms, the author has produced the BANDITS package [21] with Matlab implementations of various band Krylov-subspace methods.
-The package is expected to be released in 2019.
+In order to facilitate the use of these band algorithms, the author has produced the software package BANDITS [21], which provides Matlab implementations of various band Krylov-subspace methods.